mike99mac/mariacmdb/README.md

 There is an ``Update all servers`` button.
 This will go out to all managed servers and update the values in real time.
 It will update the ``Last ping`` column.

 On the right side of each row, there is a pencil icon.
 Click that to go into edit mode for the three metadata columns: ``app``, ``group`` and ``owner``.
 Modify the data and click the check mark to save, or the X to discard changes.
-This is shown in the following figure
+This is shown in the following figure:

 ![](FinderEditMode.png)
 **Finder in edit mode**